astral-sh/uv/docs/python-versions.md

 ## Python distributions

-Python does not publish official distributable binaries, uv uses third-party standalone distributions from the [`python-build-standalone`](https://github.com/indygreg/python-build-standalone) project.
+Python does not publish official distributable CPython binaries, uv uses third-party standalone distributions from the [`python-build-standalone`](https://github.com/indygreg/python-build-standalone) project.
 The project is partially maintained by the uv maintainers and is used by many other Python projects.

 The Python distributions are self-contained and highly-portable.
 Additionally, these distributions have various build-time optimizations enabled to ensure they are performant.

 These distributions have some behavior quirks, generally as a consequence of portability.
 See the [`python-build-standalone` quirks](https://gregoryszorc.com/docs/python-build-standalone/main/quirks.html) documentation for details.

+PyPy distributions are provided by the PyPy project.